TunnelBear is a VPN provider founded in Canada in 2011 and acquired by McAfee in 2018.

 Getting your money back if anything goes wrong depends entirely on TunnelBear’s team.
 There is no explicit mention of a money-back guarantee except that it “may offer refunds on a case-by-case basis”.
 This isn’t very reassuring and sounds rather arbitrary.

 Privacy and logging

-The split tunneling feature called SplitBear is an Android-only option that allows you to select the apps you want to put under the VPN protection and those you want to leave on your regular internet connection.
+The mobile clients are equipped with a SplitBear which allows you to ‘split’ your apps into those you want to run with the VPN and those you want to leave on your regular connection.

 On top of that, all clients allow you to add wireless networks of your choice to the Trusted Networks list, meaning they’re safe enough to not require an automatic VPN connection.

 A kill switch feature called VigilantBear is there to watch over your connection and keep all your sensitive information private from leaking during connection failures and automatic reconnection attempts.
 It is currently available on Windows, Mac, and Android.

 The no-logging policy states that TunnelBear will never log IP addresses, DNS queries, or websites, apps, and services opened while using its platform.
 It openly lists the information that is collected for operational purposes, like which apps were opened, which OS was used, how much traffic was passed, and whether TunnelBear was used in the past 30 days.

 These are no empty promises either.
 For the second year in a row, the provider has hired an outside company, Cure53, to conduct a check of its platform and issue a publicly available report.
 The auditors found no major problems.